ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 A smart contract is a program that runs at an address on Ethereum.
 They're made up of functions and data that run once it receives a transaction.
 Here's an overview of what makes up a smart contract.

 ### Prerequisites

+Make sure you've read about [smart contracts](/developers/docs/smart-contracts/) first.
+This document assumes you're already familiar with programming languages such as JavaScript or Python.

 ## Data